xadicavadzade/binar_classification_bank/README.md

 93% accuracy is excellent for a binary classification task

-Your stacking ensemble approach is working very well
+My stacking ensemble approach is working very well

 # Class-wise Performance Breakdown